garrandall/popular-music-data/tracks/where-did-our-love-go-the-supremes.md

 You were a perfect guy
 But now that you got me
 You wanna leave me behind
-(Baby, baby) ooh baby
+(Baby, baby) ohbaby

 Baby, baby
 Baby don't leave me
-Ooh, please don't leave me
+Oh please don't leave me
 All by myself

-Ooh, baby, baby
+Oh baby, baby
 Where did our love go?